 The ”Iceberg of Culture” workshop was probably my favorite since we used an excellent method to show what is people think is a part of the culture of a nation and how these aspects change their position when we compare different nations and traditions.
 We were divided into small groups, and we came from different countries, so we had to discuss and elaborate on the position of certain aspects.

 The factors on the tip of the iceberg are the things we usually notice when we meet someone, while the factors below the surface actually impact all the factors we see above.
 This was a profound perspective that presented the idea of cultures in a completely innovative way.
 It also showed us that if we want to respect and promote different cultures, we must first understand them.

 My second favorite workshop was when we had to invent our own country, history, make a map, think about language, traditions, and customs.
 It was amusing, and I enjoyed the creative process.
 We even conducted a ritual of coronating a new ruler outside while park visitors watched in ave.
 Of course, they probably thought we were a cult, hahaha – it was delightful, nonetheless.

 Invent your own country

 The following activity was SO HILARIOUS, and we had so much fun doing it.
-We couldn’t speak English, and we had to invent a human from the future, and their clothing style to illustrate our traditional clothes.
+We couldn’t speak English, and we had to invent a human from the future and their clothing style to illustrate our traditional clothes.
 There were also extra activities we didn’t complete.
 Our group had people from Bulgaria, Serbia, Italy, and Slovakia.
 We were able to understand each other because our languages share similar roots since we are all Slavic.
 I communicated with the girl from Italy in Spanish, and we got along surprisingly well!
 It was funny and beyond hard to surpass the language barrier at first.
-We also managed to design the creature from the future, but I can’t find any photos of it, so I am sharing a creature from the other group.
-(The picture below is probably one of the best things that happened in the workshops hahaha).
+We also managed to design the creature from the future, but I can’t find any photos, so I am sharing a creature from the other group.
+(The picture below is probably one of the best things that happened in the workshops, hahaha).